Estimated Reading Time: 6 mins

 As my self-perception improved, my confidence continued to grow, and I developed a strong sense of self over the years.

 Like most, I still have my insecurities, but the difference is that I choose to see the beauty.
-I hold this belief with such conviction that no one can influence my opinion of myself.

 image by polina-tankilevitch/pexels